nervefox/dotfiles/README.md

 # Dotfiles

 The Dotfiles I use for daily driving!
 These are focused to be very minimal.
-I don't use gaps nor any compositor.
+I don't any compositor.

 ![alt text](https://i.imgur.com/ShXlLsY.png)